aclisp/godashboard/README.md

 * github.com/golang/protobuf (do not use google.golang.org/protobuf)
 * github.com/aclisp/grpc-go @branch add-grpc-web-client (forked from johanbrandhorst/grpc-go in case the upstream might be destroyed)
 * github.com/improbable-eng/grpc-web @v0.9.6 (this is the latest version work with grpc-go above, since which CloseNotifier is [removed](https://github.com/improbable-eng/grpc-web/pull/478))

+## The Name

+There are many so-called "godashboard" or "goadmin" projects, but no one is like this.
+The advantages are:

+* As a Gopher, developing everything from scratch in the full stack from frontend to backend is the motivation this project borns.
+* Thanks WebAssembly.
+Go developers can be competitive frontend developers, and you cann also share Go code between your frontend & backend.
+* Type-safe Web APIs will finally replace RESTful in the future.

+## Using `godashboard` as a beginning project

+The branch `beginning` can be used as a start point to hacking.
+It contains a minimum WebAssembly-gRPC working demo.

 ## References